syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

 ## Changing aggregation type of value fields at runtime

 End user can perform calculations over a group of values using the aggregation option.
 The value fields bound to the field list, appears with a dropdown icon, helps to select an appropriate aggregation type at runtime.
 On selection, the values in the Pivot Table will be changed dynamically.
 By default, the icon to set aggregation type is enabled in the grouping bar.
-To disable this icon, set the property [ShowValueTypeIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGroupingBarSettings.html#Syncfusion_Blazor_PivotView_PivotViewGroupingBarSettings_ShowValueTypeIcon) in [PivotViewGroupingBarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGroupingBarSettings.html) class to **false**.
+To disable this icon, set the property [ShowValueTypeIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGroupingBarSettings.html#Syncfusion_Blazor_PivotView_PivotViewGroupingBarSettings_ShowValueTypeIcon) in the [PivotViewGroupingBarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGroupingBarSettings.html) class to **false**.
 To know more about aggregation, [refer](./aggregation) here.

 ```cshtml
 @using Syncfusion.Blazor.PivotView